 The main purpose of GU CFL, which is aligned with the mission and vision of Gazi University, is to provide students who have got into departments requiring a good level of foreign language proficiency but who do not have it with an effective language learning process and to enable them to continue their undergraduate education program more efficiently.
-GU CFL aims to ensure that the students studying in the Department of Basic Languages reach the level of B2 according to the Common European Framework of Reference for Languages (corresponding to a range of 59-75 on the GSE) at the end of their one-year preparatory foreign language education.
+GU CFL aims to ensure that the students studying in the Department of Basic Languages reach the level of B2 according to the Common European Framework of Reference for Languages at the end of their one-year preparatory foreign language education.
 In this context, GU CFL aims to provide a suitable learning environment for its students in the language education process in order to ensure that they reach the language level they need.
-For this purpose, the Basic Languages Education program is established on the basis of CEFR / GSE.
+For this purpose, the Basic Languages

+Education program is established on the basis of CEFR.
 In this context, weekly, quarterly and annual syllabi, coursebooks, materials, computer-assisted activities and evaluation rubrics are compatible with each other under continuous evaluation and revision.
 The main purpose of the Department of Modern Languages at the CFL, which is aligned with the mission and vision of Gazi University, is to ensure that the students who do not receive preparatory class remain in touch with the English language throughout their education.
-Thus, it also aims students to convert their acquired knowledge in the courses taken during four or eight semesters into real life behaviour.
+Thus, it also aims students to convert their acquired knowledge in the courses taken during four or eight semesters into real life behavior.
 The English courses in the Department of Modern Languages, which are conducted in the vocational schools and faculties where students who do not have foreign language preparatory education, are mainly planned and conducted with the aim of helping students acquire reading, vocabulary and grammar skills.
 Weekly and semester course planning is carried out on a regular basis in line with these skills covered in the books used.

 4.1.
-BASIC PRINCIPLES
+Basic Principles

-The basic principle of foreign language education at Gazi University College of Foreign Languages is to enable the students of the Department of Basic Languages to reach B2 level in the four basic skills of reading, writing, listening and speaking in CEFR (corresponding to a range of 59-75 on the GSE).
+The basic principle of foreign language education at Gazi University College of Foreign Languages is to enable the students of the Department of Basic Languages to reach B2 level in the four basic skills of reading, writing, listening and speaking in CEFR.
 Accordingly, all materials used in the program are prepared and implemented within the framework of this basic principle.

 4.2.
-LEARNING OUTCOMES
+Learning Outcomes

-For the students who start to have training in different language levels (A1-Beginner Level / corresponding to a range of 22-29 on the GSE, A2-Basic Language Use Level / corresponding to a range of 30-42 on the GSE, B1-Independent Language Use Level / corresponding to a range of 43-58 on the GSE, B2-Independent Language Use Level / corresponding to a range of 59-75 on the GSE) according to the program prepared considering CEFR / GSE, the time required for each language level in four skills (reading, writing, speaking, listening) is organized and reviewed weekly, quarterly and annually.
-At the end of the program, all students studying in the Department of Basic Languages will have completed foreign language education at B2 level / corresponding to a range of 59-75 on the GSE.
+For the students who start to have training in different language levels (A1-Beginner Level, A2-Basic Language Use Level, B1-Independent Language Use Level, B2-Independent Language Use Level) according to the program prepared considering CEFR, the time required for each language level in four skills (reading, writing, speaking, listening) is organized and reviewed weekly, quarterly and annually.
+At the end of the program, all students studying in the Department of Basic Languages will have completed foreign language education at B2 level.

-The education offered by GU CFL Department of Modern Languages is also programmed on the basis of CEFR / GSE.
-The four-semester (offered at vocational schools of higher education) and eight-semester education programs (offered at faculties) start with A1 level /22-29 on the GSE and aim students to attain B1 level / 43-58 on the GSE foreign language proficiency at the end of the program.
+The education offered by GU CFL Department of Modern Languages is also programmed on the basis of CEFR.
+The four-semester (offered at vocational schools of higher education) and eight-semester education programs (offered at faculties) start with A1 level and aim students to attain B1 level at the end of the program.

 4.2.1.
-EVALUATION OF LEARNING OUTCOMES
+Evaluation of Learning Outcomes